FederatedAI/FATE/python/fate_test/README_BENCHMARK.rst

 - data: list of local data to be uploaded before running FATE jobs

-  - file: path to original data file to be uploaded, should be relative to testsuite or absolute path
+  - file: path to original data file to be uploaded, should be relative to testsuite or FATE installation path
   - head: whether file includes header
   - partition: number of partition for data storage
   - table_name: table name in storage